LawrenceBaatjies/my-portfolio-1/README.md

 <br />

-# Responsive Mobile first app with Html and CSS only.
+# Responsive Mobile first portfolio app with Html and CSS javaScript .
 # Always Open Source
 # Fork:
-# Clone
+# Clone:
 # Leave A follow or a Star.
+# Buy a coffee.
 <hr />

 📞Connect with me on:<br />